 Type VI – 36 C

-The chocolate tempering process starts by first melting the chocolate completely at 40-45 C, before reducing the temperature gradually to 28 C which establishes Type IV and Type V crystals, and then reheating back to 32 degrees to melt out the Type IV crystals.
+The chocolate tempering process in easy in a tempering machine, but if you are doing this manually, you need to start by first melting the chocolate completely at 40-45 C, before reducing the temperature gradually to 28 C which establishes Type IV and Type V crystals, and then reheating back to 32 degrees to melt out the Type IV crystals.